livegnik/2way-design/2WAY High-Level Design.md

 ```

 In this JSON structure:
-- `object` specifies that this is an Attribute.
+- `object` indicates that this is an Attribute.
-- `signing_key` is the public key of the user creating the Attribute.
+- `signing_key` refers to the public key of the user creating the Attribute.
-- `app_id` identifies the frontend application (e.g., "twoway") and a sub-ID (e.g., "connections") to determine where to store the data.
+- `app_hash` signifies the hashed application identifier, along with the sub-ID, to ensure uniqueness and prevent naming collisions.
 - `attribute_type` and `attribute_value` define the key-value pair of the Attribute.
-- `vote` is a boolean value indicating the relevance of the object (`1` for relevant, `0` for irrelevant).
+- `vote` is a boolean value indicating the object's relevance (`1` for relevant, `0` for irrelevant).

-The `vote` value helps manage object lifecycle; an object with a vote of `0` in its latest version is ignored in future queries unless explicitly requested.
+The `vote` value aids in managing the object's lifecycle; an object with a vote of `0` in its latest version is disregarded in future queries unless explicitly requested.

-Once the Object Manager receives a new Attribute, it starts the process of creating various object types within the system by authorized users.
-The newly created Attribute is linked to the user's public key through an implicit edge.
-This edge connection is inherent since the public key is also stored as an Attribute, and the new Attribute contains the signer's public key and signature.
+Once received, the Object Manager commences the creation process of various object types within the system by authorized users.
+The newly formed Attribute is connected to the user's public key through an implicit edge.
+This connection is inherent since the public key is stored as an Attribute, and the new Attribute contains the signer's public key and signature.

-The Key Manager, running on the backend, handles the signing of the Attribute, ensuring all key management processes are automated and secure.
+Optionally, each individual change can be logged to the Log Manager before updating the unsigned object to the Graph on Disk.
+Logged changes can be signed before storage by passing through the Key Manager, ensuring data integrity and authenticity.

-The Object Manager also facilitates querying of Attributes, allowing users to filter results based on the degree of separation and additional contextual criteria.
+The Object Manager also facilitates Attribute querying, enabling users to filter results based on the degree of separation and additional contextual criteria.

-When the newly created Attribute is queried, the following result is returned:
+When queried, the newly created Attribute elicits the following response:

 ```json
 {